shining-cat/SimpleHIIT/docs/CI_WORKFLOWS.md

 ### What It Does

+1. **Ensures human-made changes only** - Exits immediately if last commit is from `github-actions[bot]` to avoid bots looping on themselves
-1. Runs `./gradlew generateUnifiedDependencyGraph` to create `docs/project_dependencies_graph.png`
+2. Runs `./gradlew generateUnifiedDependencyGraph` to create `docs/project_dependencies_graph.png`
-2. Checks if the graph has changed
+3. Checks if the graph has changed (secondary protection via diff)
-3. If changes detected:
+4. If changes detected:
    - Creates/updates the `auto-update-dependency-graph` branch
    - Commits the updated graph
    - Creates a pull request (if one doesn't already exist)